 Excuse from courses for reasons other than College-sponsored activities is a matter for the determination of individual instructors guided by the policies of their division.
 It is the responsibility of students to know the attendance policy of the instructor in each course they are taking as stated in the course syllabus.
 Exclusion from a course(s) for excessive absence is a serious action and is imposed by the instructor after careful consideration, after appropriate warning and in accordance with the policies of his/her division.
 A student may expect only one warning for excessive absence prior to being excluded from class.
 The student is expected to notify the instructor and complete appropriate make-up work and tests in each course missed.
 If illness or other unforeseen circumstances will result in student absence from a course meeting, the student should notify the faculty as soon as possible.
 Any change in status that will result in prolonged absence should be reported to Student Advising Services.
-Course absences immediately preceding or following a holiday period may be counted as a triple absence if such a policy appears in the course syllabus.
-Examinations or laboratory work missed by reason of absence must be made up at the convenience of the instructor.
+Course absences immediately preceding or following a holiday period may be counted as a triple absence if such a policy appears in the convenience of the instructor.